Many or all companies we feature compensate us. Compensation and editorial

 Like personal loans, most home equity loans have fixed interest rates, so you can expect steady, predictable monthly payments.
 Plus, you’ll get the funds in a single lump sum upfront.

-However, to qualify for a home equity loan, you must offer the equity in your home as collateral.
+To qualify for a home equity loan, you must offer the equity in your home as collateral.
 This secures the loan.
-And because home equity loans are secured, they’re often easier to get than personal loans.
-Plus, many come with lower interest rates.
+Because home equity loans are secured, they’re often easier to get than personal loans and may come with lower interest rates.

 A perk of home equity loans is if you use the money toward home improvements, you could qualify for a tax deduction.
-A downside?
+Some downsides?
 The application process and funding times can take longer than a personal loan.
+Plus, you could lose your home to foreclosure if you default on your loan.

 Home equity line of credit (HELOC)